-You can save hours by not having to make monthly, weekly, or daily trips to the pharmacy.
+- Time Saving: You can save hours by not having to make monthly, weekly, or daily trips to the pharmacy.
 All you’ll have to do is click a button and wait to receive your medications – no standing in line, no rushing to get to the pharmacy.
-Additionally, you can usually receive more medication (like a 90-day supply instead of a 30-day supply) by ordering online.

 The Delivery Fee

 Contrary to popular belief, most mail order prescriptions can be delivered without a shipping fee!
 If delivery fees are what was holding you back from using an online pharmacy, you can check that off your list.
 Pharmacies don’t have to charge a shipping fee because mailing your prescriptions can actually save them money.